 - Add the tomatoes, water, chili powder/cayenne, paprika, curry powder, eggplant, salt and stock cube.Turn the heat up high, reduce slightly when boiling and allow to cook for ten minutes or until the aubergine is tender.

-- Mix in the garbanzo beans, coconut milk, and sugar, and cook over a medium heat for three minutes.
+- Mix in the garbanzo beans, coconut cream, and sugar, and cook over a medium heat for three minutes.

 - Add the garam masala and cook for two minutes more.